-Speaking of mystique and immortal relevance, perhaps no one in the history of humankind had more of either than the Man in Black himself, Johnny Cash.
+Among the first artists to take direct cues from Hank, none shone brighter than (ironically) the Man in Black, Johnny Cash.
 Released in 1956, “I Walk the Line” might sound more country than rock & roll — its shuffling, freight train-like rhythm is practically tailor-made for the Texas two-step — but it marks the point at which Cash took his first step beyond the country hit-parade and toward the mainstream, where he quickly metamorphosed from hot act into full-blown icon.
-The latter stage, his “outlaw” period, will play a more pivotal role in this retrospective, but — as with the other artists that I consider to be true greats — it’s important that we stop to note Cash’s beginnings before circling back into his artistic peak later on.
+The latter stage — his “outlaw” period, well-documented on the back-to-back live albums At Folsom Prison (1968) and At San Quentin (1969) — has been compared to Sgt.
+Pepper’s or Pet Sounds in terms of artistic maturation, even though Cash and his band were mostly playing hopped-up takes on their early material.
 It’s also worth noting that, around the time that “I Walk the Line” started climbing the Top 40 charts, Cash was touring on a multi-act bill that included Buddy Holly, Jerry Lee Lewis, and Elvis — the alleged godfathers of rock & roll.

 “I guess you guys aren’t ready for that yet… But your kids are gonna love it.”
 Immortalized by Marty McFly’s ‘80s-charged rendition (plus that great throwaway joke where “Marvin Berry” calls up his cousin), “Johnny B. Goode” was no less of a sensation when it hit the airwaves in 1958 — an electric-guitar jam at a time when there was basically no such thing.
 Sure, Scotty Moore and Carl Perkins had used catchy riffs and distinctive tones as blueprints for the rock & roll sound, but Chuck Berry plays like three solos on this motherfucker and they’re all downright masterful.
 Just the fact that the opening 12-bar run still holds up by today’s standards of energy and technique is a little insane; it’s almost as if Berry did overhear a guitarist from the future or else had access to a DeLorean of his own.
 Purists will tell you that the main riff was more or less “ripped off” from a 1946 Louis Jordan tune, but with all due respect to Mr. Jordan and his sensational band, the reason that more people remember “Johnny B. Goode” than they do “Ain’t That Just Like a Woman” has a hell of a lot more to do with Berry’s singular talents as a performer than it does the riff itself.
 The man gave us the duckwalk AND the power stance, for fuck’s sake!
 He reinterpreted what came before him in such a way that the results looked and sounded, despite their familiar ingredients, like nothing people had ever seen or heard before.
 That’s the difference between originality and innovation — creating something entirely new versus making changes to something established.